workinprogress-ai/devenv/docs/Contributing.md

 ## Git history

 History should be orderly and neat.
 It should be organized in a way that makes it easy for a reviewer to understand the changes.
-We officially use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to standardize the commit messages and commit hooks are in place in each repo to assist with compliance to the standard.
-Here is a [handy cheat sheet](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13) to help you.

 Generally speaking, each commit should be as small as possible and reasonable, and represent a complete change that can be reviewed independently.
 In any case, _always think about the reviewer_ and do to others as you would like to have them to do you.

 As a final note, if you do not understand git well then you _must_ ask questions and learn how to use it properly.
 It can be a bit difficult to understand sometimes; we've all been there.
 Simply guessing will result in a mess and is not a good idea.

+The [next section](#conventional-commits) will give you some guidance on how to structure your commit messages.

+### Conventional commits

+We officially use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to standardize the commit messages and commit hooks are in place in each repo to assist with compliance to the standard.
+Here is a [handy cheat sheet](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13) to help you.

+A brief summary:

+* Use `fix:` for a fix that does not add a feature (patch)
+* Use `feat:` for a feature that does not break anything (minor)
+* Use `refactor:` for refactoring that does not add a feature or fix a bug
+* Use `docs:` for anything that purely changes documentation
+* Use `chore:` for other things that are not code related and that should not result in a version up.
+* Use the exclamation point for breaking changes.
+For example `feat!:`

 ## Exploratory or experimental work